 I’ve learned a few important lessons from the sidelines that apply to job retention as well as the hiring process I’m sharing today.
-Of course, everyone’s experience is different and you are free to disagree, but with two decades under my belt, I’ve taken time to compare our experiences with others in the business and ours are not unique.
+Of course, everyone’s experience is different and you are free to disagree.
+Still, with two decades under my belt, I’ve taken time to compare our experiences with others in the business and ours are not unique.
 I’m confident these tips are ones to remember, and I wish someone had shared them with me sooner.

-Here are 5 Things Coaches Wives Should Know
+Here are 5 Things Coaches’ Wives Should Know

 Wives Absolutely Can Impact Job Retention

-Other wives commiserate with her and eventually, it comes out that the real reason this family moves is that every head coach they have worked for is a terrible leader and clueless coach and for some reason, this wife can’t understand why no one sees her husband’s talent.
+Other wives commiserate with her, and eventually, it comes out that the real reason this family moves is that every head coach they have worked for is a terrible leader and clueless coach, and for some reason, this wife can’t understand why no one sees her husband’s talent.

 Very few coaches are going to have an honest conversation with you about this subject, but I promise it’s a thing.

 Even when you take the time to preface a statement with “This is my opinion.
 I have no clue what my husband thinks.
 We haven’t discussed it,” others will assign your words to both you and your husband.
 So, be very cautious about what you say publically, and when in doubt, error towards silence or a positive statement.
 (Please refer back to my previous point as well as comments regarding players, parents, and administrators).